 However, it didn’t stop me from staycationing, road-tripping, and camping around my home state for over six months.
 As well as creating well-thought-out travel goals for the next year.

 I’m here to show you it CAN still be possible to explore safely and affordably.
 And there are so many new online tools and resources to help you navigate the next era of tourism.

 Whether you want more local adventures, backpacking journeys, or to go abroad – this post will lead the way.

 Make sure you’ve got your Budget Travel Starter Kit ready and click on the stage you’re currently in:

 - Doing it – traveling and keeping costs low.

-- For visas, you can use a Passport Index to get an idea but ultimately check and apply directly with that country’s immigration
+Before completing the target date, research current travel restrictions and visa requirements (if you’re hoping to go abroad).
+For visas, Passport Index will provide an overview but ultimately check and apply directly with that country’s immigration

-- Create a vision board or Pinterest board with images for your dream destination
+- Create a vision or Pinterest board with images for your dream destination

 - Update the wallpaper on your phone and computer with a picture from that place